saidvandeklundert/saidvandeklundert.github.io/_posts/2019-12-21-deco-decorated-functions.md

 0:00:10.631077
 </pre>

-All the hosts responded and the script took 10 seconds to complete.
+The script took 10 seconds to complete.

 Making it faster with deco